 External Threats automates the detection, monitoring, and remediation of threats posed by malicious actors to your organization, employees, and customers.

-External Threats is available for purchase in either the Premium edition, which includes the foundational External Threats Workflow Engine, a set of core threat modules, and two covered brands, or the Enterprise edition, which includes the underlying Workflow Engine, a larger selection of available threat modules to choose from for advanced use-cases, and five covered brands.
+External Threats is available for purchase in either the Premium edition, which includes a set of core threat modules, or the Enterprise edition, which includes a larger selection of available threat modules to choose from for advanced use-cases.
+For modules that are brand-related, the Premium edition of External Threats covers up to 2 brands, whereas Enterprise covers up to 5.

 RiskIQ defines a brand as an official company name, official product name, or revenue-producing product line, which specifically identifies the customer organization.
 Derivatives of a single brand, such as an abbreviation, acronym, or nickname are counted as a single brand, but any names involving entirely different words must be counted as separate brands.
 Coverage for additional brands can be added to either the Premium or Enterprise additions of External Threats.